 Inventory represents a business’s stocked goods or materials, and as such, the terms stock and inventory are often used interchangeably.
-You can think of inventory or stock as items that are either consumed in the production process or sold to customers.
+You can think of inventory as items that are either used up to do a job, inputs in a production process or products sold to customers.

-helpful example of tracking inventory is a toy store.
+A simple example of inventory tracking is a toy store.
 When a toy is being purchased and gets scanned at the register, the toy store cares about the quantity of that item that needs to be subtracted from inventory levels and eventually replenished.
-The data from the individual toy is not the priority, it’s the data from the set of identical inventory items that matters.
+The data from the individual toy is not the priority, it’s the quantity of the set of identical inventory items that matters.

-Typically, inventory is stored in a warehouse or storage area and tracked by quantity, as well as a common stock keeping unit (SKU), which identifies each stocked item by distinct attributes (e.g. color, size, brand).
-Batch or lot numbers are often used to track perishable inventory items, such as food or medications, in groups based on expiration dates.
+Typically, inventory is stored in a warehouse or storage area and tracked by quantity, as well as a common stock keeping unit (SKU), which identifies each stocked item by distinct attributes.
+Batch or lot numbers are often used to track perishable inventory items, such as food or medications, in groups based on expiration or production dates.
 In addition, inventory such as parts and components can be tracked by serial numbers.

 Assets are also known as fixed or capital assets, and typically refer to an organization’s valuable resources and equipment.
-These items have long-term business use and enable their owner to produce goods or perform services; they are not consumed in production.
+These items have long-term business use and enable their owner to produce goods or perform services.
+Assets are tracked as unique items which are not consumed in production.

-Because the word “asset” has a different meaning in the world of finance and accounting, the phrase “asset tracking,” is used to indicate the monitoring of physical asset movement, not the change in monetary value of an intangible financial asset.
+Because the word “asset” has a different meaning in the world of finance and accounting, the phrase “asset tracking,” is used to indicate the monitoring of physical asset movement and condition, not the change in monetary value of an intangible financial asset.